How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 This can cause developmental delays in their social skills.

-However, that can be rectified with social skills and peer interaction therapy, which tends to be more effective with early intervention so it’s a good idea to book an appointment sooner than later.
+At Little Feet Pediatric Therapy, we offer social skills and peer interaction therapy, which tends to be more effective with early intervention.

-This is especially the case if your child’s sensory processing disorder is linked with autism spectrum disorder.
+This is especially the case if your child has sensory processing disorder and is also on the autism spectrum.

 They’re Bothered By The Tag In Their Clothes